jfath/mythmunge/README.md

    a string which will be executed in a bash shell after processing begins
    the new file can be referred to as %{NEWFILE} within the command string

+**Notes**

- Options can be set in mythmunch.sh, config file, or passed on command line
+ Options can be set in mythmunge.sh, config file, or passed on command line
- Precedence: command line, config file, default
+ Precedence: command line, config file, defaults from mythmunge

  Example MythTV user job to remove commercials and place new recording in DVR directory:
-   mythmunge.sh "%DIR%/%FILE%" "fileop=new,remcom=yes,newdir=/mnt/VidTV/DVR"
+   mythmunge.sh "%DIR%/%FILE%" "fileop=new,remcom=yes,newdir=/mnt/myvids/DVR"

  Example of OPTION used to transcode to x264 video with mp3 audio
    acodec=libmp3lame,acodecargs=-ac 2 -ar 48000 -ab 128k,vcodec=libx264,vcodecargs=-preset ultrafast